fairs & festivals

 Henry Maier Festival Park, Milwaukee

 FREE admission for children age 12 and younger, including those in groups, when accompanied by at least one adult with paid admission.
-FREE admission for everyone on Thursday between 5:00 and 10:00 p.m.
-On Friday admission is $3 from 4:30 to 6:00 p.m.
+3.00 admission for everyone on Thursday between 5:00 and 10:00 p.m.
 FREE admission on Sunday to all who attend the church service and those who bring non-perishable food items to the North Gate only.
 Advanced tickets for adults are $10, $13 at the gate.
 Seniors 60+ and students with ID are $7.
 Military personnel FREE.

 Information on Family Passes and additional discounts can be found at the web site.